 Immediately before events: Last-minute tickets are available for purchase from the festival box office in the marquee in the hour leading up to each event.

 Note:We strongly recommend that all festival-goers purchase their tickets well before the events as the festival box office can get very busy.
 Our new box office system means you will not require a physical ticket unless you book at the last minute.
 Your details will be recorded on the door of the event as long as you book online or through the festival box office up to one hour before.

 Our box office

 The festival box office has been developed for us by the leading online ticket agency WeGotTickets.
 Online sales are made through the WeGotTickets online booking system.
 In-person and telephone sales are made through the festival’s own box office developed for us by WeGotTickets.

 We have no need to print tickets and deliver them.
 Nor is there any need for you to print out your email confirmation.
 We will have your name and postcode on the door recorded against the tickets you purchased for that event.
 We do advise that you bring along some form of identification with either a photo or signature, just in case

 As always, please make sure you arrive in plenty of time, particularly for the big events at the Sheldonian Theatre, which often sell out.
 Floor plan of the Sheldonian Theatre.

 The WeGotTickets system is very flexible.
 For example, if you are buying tickets for someone else, such as for a present, you can reallocate them through your WeGotTickets account or through the point of sale if you bought at Blackwell’s or through the festival box office.
 If you do have any issues with your booking, you should refer in the first instance to the point of sale, ie WeGot Tickets, Blackwell’s or the festival box office in the marquee.
-Refunds can only be made through the original point of sale.
+Refunds for cancelled events can only be made through the original point of sale.